IdoVolf/FrogGame2D/README.md

 # FrogGame2D
 a 2d platformer game made in python using the pygame library

-# TurtlePlatformer
+# Frog Wilds

 A fun 2D platformer game made with Python and Pygame.
 Jump, run, and explore a pixel-perfect world full of challenges and surprises!

 ## Features

-- Smooth player movement and jumping
+- ~~Smooth~~ decent player movement and jumping
 - Multiple levels with unique layouts
-- Enemies and obstacles to avoid
+- Harsh parkour to navigate
-- Collectibles and power-ups
-- Simple but addictive gameplay

 ## Getting Started